gunjanpatel/joomla-platform-examples/README.markdown

 Command Line Applications
 =========================

-The examples found in the ``cli`` folder are all based on the new ``JCli`` class.
+The examples found in the ``cli`` folder are all based on the new ``JApplicationCli`` class.
 The is a base level class purpose built for running applications from the command line.

 Download and Unzip Joomla Package
 ---------------

-This is a simple example application that outputs "Hello World" to the terminal.
+This is a simple example application that download and unzip a Joomla Package .

 Install Joomla Package
 ----

-This application shows how to access command line arguments.
+This application install a Joomla Package.

 Install Joomla extensions
 ---------

-This application builds the HTML version of the Joomla Platform change log from the Github API that is used in news annoucements.
+This application install joomla extensions.
 It provides an example of how to use the ``JHttp`` class.

 Overload cli
 ------------